Departmental Fellowships and Prizes

 - 1992: Caroline Morris

 Established in 1966 by Professor Albert A. Mavrinac, the Dubord Prize is given annually “in recognition of outstanding work in political science” to the senior with the highest academic standing in the Government Department.
-Supported by the law firm of Marden, Dubord, Bernier, and Stevens, the award is presented in memory of the Honorable F. Harold Dubord, a member of the Class of 1914 and Justice of the Supreme Court of Maine.
+Supported by the law firm of Marden, Dubord, Bernier, and Stevens, the award is presented in memory of the Honorable F. Harold Dubord, a member of the Class of 1914 and justice of the Supreme Court of Maine.

-- 2019: Carlo Macomber & Madeline Taylor
+- 2019: Carlo Macomber and Madeline Taylor

 - 2018: William Levesque